Futurile/vim-fugitive-mess/README.md

 # vim-fugitive-mess
-Messing with Vim's fugitive plugin
+Messing with Vim's fugitive plugin.

+Some experiments with rebasing.